dkruyt/fashionvision/README.md

    - Click the "Predict" button to see the neural network's prediction.
    - Load training data and start training the model using the provided buttons.
    - View training and validation metrics by clicking the "Graphs" button.
-   - Save and load trained models using the respective buttons.

 ### File Structure